-- When a staff member of the University has been nominated or invited and approved to hold office, time spent on fulfilling the role is considered to be part of that staff member’s normal duties and accordingly does not count under the 52-day rule
+- When a staff member of the University has been approved to hold office, time spent undertaking the role is considered to be part of that staff member’s normal duties and accordingly does not count under the 52-day rule.

-- The University recognises that an office taken up after invitation or nomination of the University is held by the individual rather than by the University.
+- An office taken up after invitation or nomination of the University is held by the individual rather than by the University.

-- The University requires that holders of an office, whereby they have been invited or nominated by the University, give notice to the University of their intention to resign from that office.
+- Office holders will give notice to the University of their intention to resign from that office.
 The notice of intention to resign should be in writing and directed to the Vice-Chancellor.
 The notification should outline reasons for the resignation of the office and is in addition to whatever notice is required by the entity to be given by its office holders.

-- Staff of the University may not be directors or secretaries of companies (other than family trusts or family companies (that are not in the field of academic endeavours) or self managed superannuation funds) or enter into partnerships except with the express written approval of the Delegate, on the relevant form.
+- Staff of the University cannot be directors or secretaries of companies (other than family trusts or partnerships, family companies that are not in their field of academic endeavours, or self managed superannuation funds) or enter into partnerships except with the express written approval of the delegate, on the relevant form.

-- The Delegate’s approval must be sought before official notification of assumption of company directorship or appointment as secretary is made to the Australian Securities and Investment Commission.
+- The delegate’s approval is to be sought before official notification of assumption of company directorship or appointment as secretary is made to the Australian Securities and Investment Commission.

-- In giving approval, the Delegate may take into account: any possibility that the service of the member of staff as a director, secretary, or partner could be contrary to the broad interests of the University; any conflict of interest or potential conflict of interest that could be contrary to the broad interests of the University; whether the activities or products of the company are based in any way on intellectual property owned by the University or in which the University has an interest; the good standing of the company or business activity and its principals; and any other information deemed relevant for the purpose of making a determination.
+- In giving approval, the delegate takes into account any possibility that the service of the member of staff as a director, secretary, or partner could be contrary to the broad interests of the University; any conflict of interest or potential conflict of interest that could be contrary to the broad interests of the University; whether the activities or products of the company are based in any way on intellectual property owned by the University or in which the University has an interest; whether the activities or products of the company are based in any way on intellectual property owned by the University or in which the University has an interest; the good standing of the company or business activity and its principals; and any other information deemed relevant for the purpose of making a determination.

-- Unless otherwise exempted by the Delegate, time spent on privately held company directorships, secretaryships or partnerships must be taken as part of the 52-day entitlement.
+- Unless otherwise exempted by the delegate, time spent on privately-held company directorships, secretaryships or partnerships is taken as part of the 52-day entitlement.

 - In considering an offer of directorship, secretaryship or partnership, staff members should consider and ensure that they are compliant with the University’s policy on conflict of interest.